MicrosoftDocs/azure-devops-docs/docs/pipelines/process/access-tokens.md

 <a name="q-a"></a>
 ## FAQ

+::: moniker range=">=azure-devops-2019"

 ### How do I determine the job authorization scope of my YAML pipeline?

+:::moniker-end

+:::moniker range="azure-devops"

-* If the pipeline is in a public project, then the job authorization scope is **project**.
+- If your project is a public project, the job authorization scope is always **project** regardless of any other settings.

+:::moniker-end

+:::moniker range="azure-devops-2019"

+All YAML pipelines in Azure DevOps Server 2019 run under **collection** job authorization scope.

+:::moniker-end

+:::moniker range="azure-devops-2020"

+* Check the Pipeline settings under your Azure DevOps **Organization settings**:
+  * If **Limit job authorization scope to current project** is enabled, then the scope is **project**.
+  * If **Limit job authorization scope to current project** is not enabled, then check the Pipeline settings under your **Project settings** in Azure DevOps:
+    * If **Limit job authorization scope to current project** is enabled, then the scope is **project**.
+    * Otherwise, the scope is **collection**.

+:::moniker-end

+:::moniker range=">azure-devops-2020"

-* If the pipeline is in a private project, check the Pipeline settings under your Azure DevOps **organization settings**:
+* If the pipeline is in a private project, check the Pipeline settings under your Azure DevOps **Organization settings**:
-  * If the toggle for "Limit job authorization scope to current project" is enabled, then the scope is **project**.
+  * If **Limit job authorization scope to current project for non-release pipelines** is enabled, then the scope is **project**.
-  * If the toggle is not enabled, then check the Pipeline settings under your **project settings** in Azure DevOps:
+  * If **Limit job authorization scope to current project for non-release pipelines** is not enabled, then check the Pipeline settings under your **Project settings** in Azure DevOps:
-    * If the toggle for "Limit job authorization scope to current project" is enabled, then the scope is **project**.
+    * If **Limit job authorization scope to current project for non-release pipelines** is enabled, then the scope is **project**.
-    * Or else, the scope is **collection**.
+    * Otherwise, the scope is **collection**.

+:::moniker-end

 ### How do I determine the job authorization scope of my classic build pipeline?